 Frequently Asked Questions

-Yes, you can freeze BBQ chicken thighs.
 Allow the chicken to cool completely before transferring it to a freezer-safe airtight container.
-Freeze the chicken for up to 2 months - thaw in the refrigerator before eating.
+Freeze the chicken for up to 2 months - thaw it in the refrigerator before eating.

 This recipe is easily adaptable to different types of chicken.
 Some great options include chicken breast, chicken drumsticks, and boneless, skinless chicken thighs.
 Skip the browning process on skinless chicken.
 If using chicken breast, keep a close eye towards the end of cooking to avoid overcooking it.